rustycoopes/url-shortener/Readme.md

 * Flask service which runs under gunicorn.
 * Using bootstrap for styling

-### Backend
+### Datastore
-Mongo database - connection string supplied in .....
+This application uses a Mongo database (currently atlas) - connection string supplied in configuration files within the config folder.
+File contents provide connection string, database name and collection name

+### Logging
+Logging is to **stdout**, and is using basic python logging.
+For current deployment, this is reported to StackDriver

 ### Deployment
-Build includes docker file.
+Build includes docker file **DockerFile**.
-Built to run as a google run service
+This project is currently built under Cloud Build and runs within google run.

 ### Dev Setup
 To install, ensure **python 3.6** up, plus **pipenv**